jasonlue/jasonlue.github.io/_posts/2019-09-14-zeek-dict-measurement.md

 When rounds increase to 400K, we have 400,000 dictionaries of size 100 at the maximum.
 Each item consumes 125 bytes in chained dictionary as measured in Memory section. we use `100 * 125 * 400K = 5G` memory.
 When cache miss happens, the whole operation time is dominated by reading data from main memory and loading it into cache.

 According to [Computer Latency at a Human Scale](https://www.prowesscorp.com/computer-latency-at-a-human-scale/), reading from main RAM is around 100 nanosecond.
 Chained dictionary successful lookup time's increase from 22 to 267 nanoseconds likely caused by 2 L3 cache misses.
 Based on the algorithm of chained dictionary implementation in zeek, the key is a pointer to another address.
 The difference between successful lookups and unsuccessful lookups is that unsuccessful lookups finish probably on mismatched bucket, but successful lookups still need to compare keys.
-The reason.

 So we see chained dictionary performance deteriorates greatly.
 The worst is the successful lookup.
 The time spent for it increases 10 folds from 22 nanosecs to 267 nanosecs.
 At the same time, clustered dictionary performance also decreases a bit, but it's far better than chained dictionary.
 So clustered dictionary causes a lot less catch misses during lookup.

-Up to 200K rounds, the variation is due to measurement.
-200K has the most data points to average and its close to less rounds.
-Measurements at 200K rounds should be closest to the real performance.
-So the criteria of finally measurement is to run with incremental rounds until it reaches a stable and usually minimal number so that it doesn't trigger too many cache misses.
+The removal of the hash table pointer if one reason, the other reason is each item saves 32-bit hash and the key is compared by hash first.
+Only when hash conflicts the key is necessary to compare.
+For this reason, the successful lookup will most of time only load the content of the key once at last step.

 #### Clustered dictionary performance improvements